Soledad Pastorutti: Career

-Edad del Sol was a huge production for Argentina's cinema standard and Clarin reported Soledad asked for three times more than an A-list Argentine actor asks for a movie.
+Edad del Sol was a huge production for Argentina's cinema standard, and Clarin reported Soledad asked for three times more than an "A-list" Argentine actor asks for a movie.
 The movie, about a graduation trip, was shot in Bariloche.
-The movie was not as successful as expected and Manuelita, a cartoon based on a popular children song, stole the spotlight and was the most successful national movie in 20 years.
-The movie also was not well received by critics.
+The movie was not as successful as expected, with Manuelita (an animated film based on a popular children's song) overshadowing and outperforming at the box office.
+The cartoon stole the film's spotlight, and was the biggest film in Argentina of the last 20 years.
+Furthermore, "Edad" was not well-received or widely praised by critics.

-In 2000 she returned, after 2 years, to Buenos Aires for 3 concerts at the Luna Park.
-In August she participated in the Martigues Folklore Festival where she was widely praised.
-Back in Argentina she started recording her fifth album, released in October of that year.
-Before the release, La Sole performed at the Barbican Centre of London during a festival of Argentine cinema and music.
-She also participated of the 2000 Viña del Mar International Song Festival in Chile, considered the most important recurring music festival in Latin America, where she received the Audience prize.
+In 2000, after an absence of two years, Soledad returned to Buenos Aires for three concerts at the iconic Luna Park.
+In August, she participated in the Martigues Folklore Festival, in France, where she was met with critical acclaim.
+Back in Argentina, she started recording her fifth album, released in October of that year.
+Before the release of La Sole, she performed at the Barbican Centre of London during a festival of Argentine cinema and music.
+Soledad also participated of the 2000 Viña del Mar International Song Festival in Chile, considered the most important recurring music festival in Latin America, where she received the Audience prize.

 Her sixth album was recorded in 2001, produced by Alejandro Lerner and Fernando Isella, with a renovated style.
 She had again concerts at the Gran Rex, and received the "Silver Torch" award at the Viña del Mar Festival.
 Soledad debuted on TV in the telenovela (soap opera) Rincón de Luz in 2003.

-She was also chosen as one of the coaches for the Argentine version of the reality singing competition The Voice, and in recent years, she served as a judge on Telefe version of the singing competition program Rising Star.
-Since 2008, she has hosted the best known music program Ecos de Mi Tierra.
+Soledad was also announced as one of the vocal coaches for the Argentine version of the reality singing competition The Voice and, in recent years, served as a judge on Telefe's version of the singing competition program Rising Star.
+Since 2008, she has hosted the popular music program Ecos de mi tierra ("echoes of my land").